 Your completed application and application fee payment is due at 5 p.m.
 ET on the deadline date for the term to which you apply.
 We cannot guarantee that we will review information sent to the College of Liberal and Professional Studies admissions office after the deadline of the term in which you apply.

-*Courses delivered through Penn LPS Online may count toward a Bachelor of Applied Arts and Sciences and a Bachelor of Fine Arts in LPS, but do not count toward a Bachelor of Arts degree at the University of Pennsylvania.
+*Courses delivered through Penn LPS Online may count toward a Bachelor of Applied Arts and Sciences and a Bachelor of Fine Arts at Penn LPS, but do not count toward a Bachelor of Arts degree at the University of Pennsylvania.
 Students planning to transfer Penn LPS Online credits to another institution should be aware that transfer credits are awarded at the discretion of the other institution.
+Students planning to submit an application to the Bachelor of Applied Arts and Sciences degree may apply up to, but no more than, four eligible Penn courses earned through enrollment in Penn non-degree programs toward BAAS degree requirements.
+Non-degree programs include (but are not limited to) Penn Summer Sessions, Penn LPS Online Gateway Program, and Penn LPS Online courses taken individually or as part of a certificate program.

 English proficiency requirements

 A strong command of the English language is necessary for successful study at Penn.
 Applicants whose native language is not English must submit official Test of English as a Foreign Language (TOEFL), International English Language Test System (IELTS), or Duolingo English Test (DET) scores taken within the last two years to demonstrate English proficiency.
 The minimum TOEFL scores required for admissions consideration are 100 (iBT), 250 (CBT), or 600 (PBT).
 The TOEFL must be sent from ETS using the institutional code 2986.
 To locate a testing site near you or schedule an exam, visit the TOEFL website.
 The minimum IELTS score for consideration is 7.
 Applicants may upload a copy of their IELTS test report to the standardized test score section of the application.
 The minimum DET score for consideration is 120.
 Students submitting DET scores should request that their scores be sent to “The University of Pennsylvania, College of Liberal and Professional Studies.”
-Please note that the College of Liberal and Professional Studies is accepting at-home TOEFL test scores and the IELTS Indicator exam scores through the 2022-2023 admissions year.
-Please visit the specific standardized testing websites for exam options in your home country.
+Please note that the College of Liberal and Professional Studies is accepting at-home TOEFL test scores through the 2023-2024 admissions year.
+Please visit the specific standardized test website for exam options in your home country.

 The enrollment fee is automatically waived for Penn alumni (in the online application, choose "Penn Alumni Program" under Program Choice).